Fred Hurwitz Headshot

 Becoming a CASA volunteer advocate does take a fair amount of organization.
 When attending court hearings and meetings, Fred takes notes and later expands upon them in his court reports.
 His notes allow him to quickly recall what has been happening on the case and easily cite the most important matters to the judge.

-One of CASA’s longest-serving advocates, Fred has always maintained a full-time job through his nearly 30 years.
+One of CASA’s longest-serving advocates, Fred maintained a full-time job through much of his 30+ years of volunteering.
 He says that while it takes planning, the time commitment of his advocacy can be very flexible.
 “If you are prepared in court with a calendar, you can easily manage your schedule,” Fred says.

 As Fred meets new potential CASA volunteer advocates and discusses how he has made an impact, he shares truthfully about his experience.
 “Very few outcomes are perfect.
 You have to have the personality of ‘I know that I have improved the circumstances of the child,’” Fred says.